GeoffreyKarnbach/Diablo-Bot/README.md

 # Diablo-Bot

 This Python Discord Bot was made using "discord.py".
 The bot is designed to be able to run 24 hours a day, with close to no maintenance needed.
+It has a strong Database integration, as a lot of Data has to be saved (SqLite used as Database, as the project started on a small Scale, replaced by PostgresSQL in longterm was planned).

 The main intent of the bot is to guarantee fair trades in the game "Diablo 4 Resurrected" between users by using a homemade reputation system.
 This project was a custom bot request for a fairly active Discord Server (~10k Users).
 This is the second major Discord Bot I wrote, I used to contribute to